rhagarty/techxchange-instanton-lab/README.md

 oc get knativeserving.operator.knative.dev/knative-serving -n knative-serving --template='{{range .status.conditions}}{{printf "%s=%s\n" .type .status}}{{end}}'
 ```

-Your output should match the following:
+If the Knative service has been setup and added to the capability, your output should match the following:

 ![ocp-knative](images/ocp-knative.png)

-> **NOTE**: If you encounter any issues while executing this step, please refer to the [troubleshooting notes](#error-when-verifying-the-knative-service-is-ready) provided.
+> **NOTE**: If the output does not match the expected output or if there are any other issues, please contact your instructor.

 ### Edit the Knative permissions to allow to the ability to add Capabilities